MDunlopGray/Git_class_notes/README.md

 1. Make a few more changes to the helloworld.java file and commit/push them to the develop branch
 1. Go into GitHub and note the differences in the master and develop versions of the helloworld.java file
 1. Switch to the master branch
+1. View the helloworld.java file; note that the development changes are not there yet
 1. Merge the master branch with the develop branch
 1. Push the merge into the remote repo
 1. Create a lightweight tag named *v1.0*
 1. Push the tag into the remote repo
 1. Go into GitHub and note the differences in the master and develop versions of the helloworld.java file

+# Multiple Contributors

+Git allows multiple developers to contribute to the same project.
+With a web host like GitHub, developers may be remote.

+If possible, try to avoid having multiple developers modify a single file simultaneously.
+However, Git can merge changes if developers modify independent sections.

+# **Lab 6 - Multiple Contributors on One File **

+This lab demonstrates how multiple contributors can work in the same repo.
+If multiple developers modify independent sections of the same file, then Git will merge changes.

+* Teacher *

+1. Clone the MultipleContributors repo: ```user@yourmachine:~$ git clone git@github.com:CoachEd/MultipleContributors.git```
+1. Add each student as a collaborator: MultipleContributors > Settings > Collaborators > Add collaborator

+* Students *
+1. Clone the MultipleContributors repo: ```user@yourmachine:~$ git clone git@github.com:CoachEd/MultipleContributors.git```
+1.

 # **TODO TOPICS**
 * Merging changes to the same file by multiple developers lab